152 Red Hill Road, Middletown, NJ 07748

 This exhibit takes a fresh look at the features of Deep Cut Gardens.
 Open to all photographers age 18 and up.
 Entries will be accepted from Friday, October 21-Friday, November 18 for exhibition in January 2017.

 Garden Safari Backpacks

 Set out on an exploration of the gardens!
 Each backpack contains all you need to help you and your family discover new ways of seeing living and non-living features of the gardens.
 Available daily from 10 a.m. to 4 p.m. at the Horticultural Center, on a first-come, first-serve basis.
 There is no fee, but you must leave your valid NJ driver’s license with the docent.
 For more information, call 732-671-6050.

 Upcoming Free Activities:

 Join us for a reading from a nature- or garden-related book.
 If it’s cold or rainy we’ll be inside the Horticultural Center, but if it’s fair we will be out in the garden.
 A clue at the entrance will lead you to the secret spot!
-Open to ages 3 and up, under 18 with adult.
-FREE!
+Recommended for ages 4-7.

 - Garden State Parkway to Exit 114.
 Southbound, turn left onto Red Hill Rd; northbound, turn right onto Red Hill Rd.
 Make right at light to Dwight Road and then left back onto Red Hill Road.
 Follow Red Hill Rd.
 (1.5 miles) to Deep Cut.
 Entrance on right.